 These franchises can usually be expanded over time, dependant on the business model and territory availability.

 The other option is van-based territory management franchises.
 In this business model, the franchisee will not be operating the services directly (usually) but will be co-ordinating the running of several van units operated by employed staff.

 A management franchise will enable you to build a bigger business accordingly to the demand, and also determined by the size of territory.

 It will vary business by business but generally territories will be larger for management franchises than for single operator franchises.

 The focal point of any van-based franchise is the branded vehicle providing the operation.
 You may be familiar with certain franchise operations already without even realising the franchise connection.
 Ever seen a bright luminous orange dyno-rod van anytime in the past few decades?
 Of course you have - and so this provided the obvious benefit of van franchising for both franchisee and franchisor.

 You’ve probably seen in more recent years other highly branded vehicles - estate agency boards, tools, lawn care - probably mostly franchisees going about their daily business.

 So, become a face of your community with a van-based franchise as part of a recognised national or international franchise brand, and benefit from an incredibly powerful brand that simply cant be replicated by an individual business owner alone.

 It will become apparent as you browse this website that the range of industries covered by franchising is extremely vast, and that the same applies for vehicle-based operations.
-Conduct a Search to see for yourself.

 Whilst many franchises can be operated by people from any background, providing they have the suitable aptitude for the business, some franchises do require specific background skills and experience – the kind that takes years, not weeks, to learn.